leanprover-community/mathlib3/docs/extras/conv.md

 In all those cases, only the first match is affected.
-A more sophisticated version of pattern matching is available inside converter mode using the `for` command.
+A more sophisticated version of pattern matching is available inside conversion mode using the `for` command.
 The following performs rewriting only for the second and third occurrences of `b * c`:

 ```lean